haskell-works/hw-dsv/README.md

 Unbelievably fast streaming DSV file parser that reads based on succinct data structures.

-This library will use support for some BMI2 CPU instructions on some x86 based CPUs if compiled with the appropriate flags on `ghc-8.4.1` or later.
+This library will use support for some BMI2 or AVX2 CPU instructions on some x86 based CPUs if compiled with the appropriate flags on `ghc-8.4.1` or later.

 ## Compilation